They have low-rimmed edges that allow you to slide flat breads out of the pan with just the tip of your finger.

 Modern versions are mostly made from metal instead of clay.
 They are lighter, less fragile, heat up faster, and give a more even heat.

-Cast iron ones are essentially a cast iron pan, with no sides on it except for a slight lip all around.
-They tend to have a 9 inch (23 cm) cooking surface, with a long cast iron handle on them.
+Cast iron stove top comals look like cast iron frying pans with no sides on them except for a slight lip all around.
+They tend to have a 23 cm (9 inch) cooking surface, with a long cast iron handle on them.
 Some instead have two small handles, one on each side.
 The cast iron surface is deliberately rough, to help prevent sticking.
 They need a while to heat up first before you start using them.

 Some metal ones are now made out of aluminum.
 They heat up faster and can cook things faster, but can warp.
 Some metal models now are reversible, with one side flat, another ridged.